exacheck/exacheck-website/pages/configuration/logging.md

 ## File Logging Configuration

-To enable logging to a file set the `log_type` key to `file`.
+To enable logging to a file set the `log` key to `file`.
 The following options are available for file logging:

 |     Key      |     Type      |                               Default                                |                             Description                              |
 | ------------ | ------------- | -------------------------------------------------------------------- | -------------------------------------------------------------------- |